iron.fitness

 "Isn't $7,500 too expensive for a domain?" +

 Run the math against a single customer lifetime in this space.
-A hardcore supplement brand in the Animal Pak / 5% Nutrition tier runs customer LTVs north of $400 on subscription creatine and protein stacks — iron.fitness pays itself back on roughly 19 converted lifters.
-Against the $5-25M premium brand acquisition multiples PE is paying for strength-adjacent assets right now, a $7,500 domain is rounding error on the category-anchor name.
+A hardcore supplement brand in the Animal Pak / 5% Nutrition tier sustains meaningful subscription LTVs on creatine and protein stacks — iron.fitness pays itself back on a small batch of converted lifters.
+Against the $5-25M premium brand acquisition tier strength-adjacent operator brands clear (Bucked Up scale, 5% Nutrition tier), a $7,500 domain is rounding error on the category-anchor name.
 The iron game has fifty years of cultural equity baked into one word; no invented brand name buys that recognition at this price.

 "This isn't a priority for us right now." +

 The 2025-2027 window is the wrong one to sit out.
-Home-gym spend is still running at post-2020 elevated baseline, Gen-Z barbell culture is compounding on TikTok (#ironaddict cleared 2B views), and strength supplement M&A is actively consolidating — which is exactly why multiple archetype-matched operators are evaluating this domain in parallel (equipment retailers, supplement brands, and coaching platforms all fit).
+Home-gym spend is still running at post-2020 elevated baseline, Gen-Z barbell culture is compounding on TikTok (rising hardcore-lifting hashtag traction across #ironaddict, #pumpingiron, #liftheavy), and strength supplement M&A is actively consolidating — which is exactly why multiple archetype-matched operators are evaluating this domain in parallel (equipment retailers, supplement brands, and coaching platforms all fit).
 Cultural-anchor domains don't sit on the shelf; mindshare compounds to whoever plants the flag first.
 Delay here is a positional cost, not a neutral one.

 "We already have a domain." +